rkilchmn/frontac24/README.md

 unchanged in the order even if the customer branch address is changed.

 ## check all/none buttons on bank reconcile and remember dates after refresh
+## improve memo search and display on gl inquiry

+Display and allow search on the gl account transaction memo as well as the bank transaction memo.